Association for University

 University of West Florida

-Nicole is Executive Director of the University of West Florida Haas Center, part of UWF’s Division of Academic Affairs.
+Nicole is executive director of the University of West Florida Haas Center, part of UWF’s Division of Academic Affairs.
 She is Vice Chair of Florida’s Great Northwest and a Trustee with the Florida Chamber Foundation.
 She serves on the board of the Northwest Florida Manufacturers’ Council, and is a member of the Rotary Club of Pensacola and Pensacola IMPACT 100.
 Her previous work includes a public-private partnership between Florida’s manufacturing sector, the State, and the National Institute for Standards and Technology’s (NIST) Manufacturing Extension Partnership (MEP).
 Full bio.

 Monica Haynes